-At Central, pits are dewatered by relocatable pumps from active pits to the water storage pits at Ramps 1, 6 and 15.
-All pit water at Central is ultimately pumped to E Road Dam and Evaporation Ponds which can then pump mine water to Max Pit and Russell's Dam (current tailings storage).
-Tailings from the CPP are disposed in Russell's Dam with decant water recovered from submersible pumps, which supply water to Quickfill Dam and the Central CPP.
+The Central active mining pits are dewatered by relocatable pumps to the dedicated water storage pits at Ramps 1, 6 and 15.
+Ramps 1, 6 and 15 are ultimately pumped to 108 Dam, E Road Dam and Evaporation Ponds to supply site water demands or evaporation.
+There are submersible pumps at Russell's Dam, which supply water to Quickfill Dam and the Central CPP.
+Tailings from the CPP are then returned to Russell's Dam.
 There are two evaporation canons at Max Pit used to reduce site water inventory which have been unused due to ongoing dry weather conditions.

 Central is connected to Jellinbah South via E Road Dam and the Plains site via the Evaporation Ponds.
-The Mackenzie North area is dewatered to Environmental Dam via Mackenzie North Mine Water Dam, with the objective to maximise release from Environmental Dam.

-Mackenzie North Pit is operational and dewaters to, which can receive water from and dewater to Environmental Dam.
-Mackenzie North Mine Water Dam is the main fillpoint for water trucks in Mackenzie North.
+The Mackenzie North and Plains mining areas are also connected via Mackenzie North (MN) Mine Water Dam and Environmental Dam, with the objective to maximise release from Environmental Dam.
+MN Pit dewaters to MN Mine Water Dam which is the main fill point for water trucks at MN.